 In general, most women (and men) come in to my office to improve a particular area that bothers them.
 The patient may be a mother who would like to get her pre-baby body back with a mommy makeover, a person changing career tracks and wanting to look their best with a facelift, or someone who has always been bothered by a particular area on the body such as the nose.
 Overall, my patients are everyday people with families and jobs who just want to look their best.
 These men and women are usually referred by a friend who has had surgery with me, but they do not come in because their neighbor had surgery.

 The article in TIME is a good read, full of information, but a few areas should be taken with caution.

 If you are considering plastic surgery, do it for you!
 Call us or go online to schedule a consultationÂ with a board-certified plastic surgeon who can help you decide which procedures are best for you.

-The post Sunscreen Chemicals: The Verdict appeared first on Janiga MDs.
+The post Cosmetic Surgery is on the rise.
+Will you partake? appeared first on Janiga MDs.